Olster1/3d_voxel_physics/README.md

 ## Goals
 ### Physics
+- [ ] Do bounds check per voxel to see if it's even in the shape
 - [ ] Make collision check use continous collision detection.
 - [ ] Reduce number of 'corner' voxels to check.
 I'm not sure how to prioritize which voxels to choose.
 But right now a voxel sphere has 604 corner checks, which seems like a lot.
 - [ ] Break apart shapes when you click on them.
 Use some sort of fracturing algorithm, and flood fill to decide if need to create a seperate physics body.